-The mission of the PeaceJam Foundation is to create young leaders committed to positive change in themselves, their communities and the world through the inspiration of Nobel Peace Laureates who pass on the spirit, skills, and wisdom they embody.
+PeaceJam is an international education organization whose mission is to create young leaders committed to positive change in themselves, their communities and the world through the inspiration of Nobel Peace Laureates who pass on the spirit, skills, and wisdom they embody.

+In the summer of 1993, gang activity hit a record high in Northwest Denver and the media dubbed it ‘The Summer of Violence'.
+One day, Ivan Suvanjieff saw four young boys in his neighborhood carrying guns.
+He called them over and discovered that these rough-and-tumble youth not only knew who Desmond Tutu was, they appreciated his nonviolent efforts toward change.
+Ivan had a huge brainstorm—what could happen if we put young people together with Nobel Peace Laureates like Tutu to inspire them work for positive change.
 Suvanjeiff's vibe was infectious and he soon sold Dawn Engle on the concept.
-Engle, a former Washington politico and cofounder and chair of the Colorado Friends of Tibet, was granted an audience with the Dalai Lama.
-They had to borrow money from friends to fly to India but somehow made it, and the Dalai Lama liked the idea and he said yes, I will do this.
+Engle, a former Washington politico and co-founder of Colorado Friends of Tibet, was granted an audience with the Dalai Lama.
+They had to borrow money from friends to fly to India.
+The Dalai Lama liked the idea and he said yes!
 But he also told them to involve some of his other Nobel Peace Laureate friends, so young people could study their lives and get many different perspectives on the world.
-They ended up back in Ivan’s unheated loft in Denver, cold-calling Nobel Peace Prize Laureates, so incredibly fired-up about the idea that they didn’t realize just how impossible it really was.
+They ended up back in Denver, cold-calling Nobel Peace Prize Laureates - they were so fired-up about the idea that they didn’t realize just how impossible it really was.

 PeaceJam's program is built on three simple ideas: Education, Inspiration, and Action.